 In making decisions and undertaking actions, we take account of the NHS Constitution, a statute which brings together in one place the rights and responsibilities of staff and patients when using NHS services and the values and principles which underpin the NHS.

 We are governed by a Board that functions as a corporate decision-making body.
-The Board is composed of five non-executive directors (including the Chair) and three executive directors.
+The Board is composed of four non-executive directors (including the Chair) and three executive directors.
 We are committed to openness and transparency with Board meetings held in public and Board papers and minutes published on our website.